Maximilian von Spee: East Asia Squadron

 In late 1912, Spee was given command of the East Asia Squadron, replacing KAdm Günther von Krosigk on 4 December.
 Spee raised his flag on the armored cruiser Scharnhorst, and departed on a tour of the southwest Pacific along with Scharnhorst's sister ship Gneisenau, during which Spee made visits to several ports, including Singapore and Batavia.
 Spee was promoted to Vizeadmiral the following year.
 Over the following year and a half, Spee met with the leaders of several East Asian countries.
 From 1 April to 7 May 1913, Scharnhorst took Spee to Japan to meet the Taishō Emperor.
 Later in the year, Spee met with Chulalongkorn, the King of Siam.
 In May 1914, Spee took Scharnhorst and the torpedo boat S90 on a visit to Port Arthur and then to Tianjin; Spee continued on to Beijing, where he met with Yuan Shikai, the first President of the Republic of China.
-He came back aboard Scharnhorst on 11 May and the ship returned to Tsingtao.
+He came back aboard Scharnhorst on 11 May and the ship returned to Qingdao.

 Spee thereafter began preparations for a cruise to German New Guinea; Scharnhorst departed on 20 June.
 The two armored cruisers proceeded to Nagasaki, Japan, where they coaled in preparation for their tour.
 While en route to Truk in the Caroline Islands, they received news of the assassination of Archduke Franz Ferdinand, heir to the throne of Austria-Hungary.
 On 17 July, the East Asia Squadron arrived in Ponape in the Carolines, where the ships remained while tensions steadily rose in Europe.
 In Ponape, Spee had access to the German radio network, and he learned of the Austro-Hungarian declaration of war on Serbia on 28 July, followed shortly thereafter by the Russian mobilization—tantamount to a declaration of war—against Austria-Hungary and possibly Germany.
 On 31 July, word came that the German ultimatum that Russia demobilize its armies was set to expire; Spee ordered his ships' crews to prepare for war.
 On 2 August, Wilhelm II ordered German mobilization against Russia and its ally, France.
 Following Germany's violation of neutral Belgium during its invasion of France, Britain declared war on Germany.